If you want to grasp the urban flair of a new place, there is no better way, than getting on your feet and roaming the streets and neighborhoods.

 Society killed the teenager by Pasta Oner

-Take some time to inspect the vibrant system critical statements and pay attention to the many details adding value to your own interpretation.
+Take some time to soak up the messages behind the pictures and pay attention to the many details.

 Out of space